December 5, 2011: 3D fileSpace 1.1 available!

 Amazingly smoother scrolling, much easier for reading than the built-in scrolling.

-Super Scroll works with trackpads, Magic Mouse, and any scroll wheel mouse that Apple's Mouse preference pane can see, with separate settings for trackpad and scroll wheel.
-This is how scrolling should be, try it and you won't want to go back!
+Scroll Wheel+ works with any scroll wheel mouse that Apple's Mouse preference pane can see, while Multi-Touch+ enhances trackpads and Magic Mouse.
+So you can choose separate settings for trackpad and scroll wheel, such as different speeds and inertia.

-Hover Scroll
+Hover Scroll Hover Scroll

 Simply point the cursor to the top or bottom edge of a scrolling pane to scroll.
 Move closer to the edge to scroll faster.